 pH is a measure of how acidic or basic your soil is, and it is a factor that can not be ignored.
 Ginger would do best in slightly acidic soil that has a pH in the range of 5.5 to 6.5.

 A pH lower than 5.5 implies the soil is too acidic while a pH above 6.5 means the soil is increasingly basic.
 Correct your soil pH levels by using certain acidic or basic compounds.

 - Make your soil more basic by adding calcium carbonate or dolomite.
 Both can be added in controlled concentration to reach optimum pH levels.

 - Increase your soil’s acidic levels by adding natural materials such as coffee blends, elemental garden Sulphur, or natural homemade compost mixtures.

 Water can never be enough for your ginger plants, only except if they are drowning (literally!).
-Ginger loves to be in moist soil, but never wet or flooded conditions.
+Ginger loves to be in moist soil, but never in wet or flooded conditions.
 If your soil is wet and appears to never dry out, something needs to be done to help the soil.